The First Sin: Chapter 01

 They hitched the warmounts along with the pack animals, which seemed only mildly skittish, standing so close to the large predators.
 Jälen inspected them all, surveying the work his people had accomplished.

-Not long after, the hum of engines reached them and Tårik felt his pulse tick upward with anticipation.
+Not long after, the hum of engines reached them.
+Tårik’s pulse ticked upward with anticipation.

 Sokôn was coming after all.